-The latest setback had the county’s Minister of Ecology, Ségolène Royal scrambling to reassure the public that project was not doomed.
+The setbacks had the county's Minister of Ecology, Ségolène Royal scrambling to reassure the public that project was not doomed.

-“The reactor is not condemned,” said Royal, who simply talked of “adjustments” to the works and a delay of the opening by around one year.
+“The reactor is not condemned,” said Royal in April 2015, who simply talked of “adjustments” to the works and a delay of the opening by around one year.

 Royal congratulated the speedy reaction of the nuclear safety authorities and insisted the French people can be reassured.

 “Additional tests will take place.
 Those results will be made public in the autumn and then work will resume,” said Royal.